-Whether it is the 4th of July, Labor Day, Memorial Day or Flag day these red, white and blue decorations will give your home decor an explosion of patriotic vibe.
+Whether it is the 4th of July, Labor Day, Memorial Day, Veterans Day, President's Day, or Flag day these red, white, and blue decorations will give your home decor an explosion of patriotic vibe.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.